coenttb/swift-issue-windows-existential-crash/README.md

 This bug was discovered in [coenttb/swift-pdf](https://github.com/coenttb/swift-pdf) CI:
 - Failed run: https://github.com/coenttb/swift-pdf/actions/runs/20463585119/job/58801803244
 - The crash occurs in the [swift-html-rendering](https://github.com/coenttb/swift-html-rendering) dependency

-A version of this reproduction using the actual packages is available on the [`with-dependencies`](https://github.com/coenttb/swift-issue-windows-existential-crash/tree/with-dependencies) branch.

 ## Suggested Labels